 The professional relationship has a powerful and pervasive influence on clients, which may endure long after the professional relationship has terminated.
 College registrants shall be aware of the potential for conflicts of interest and abuse of clients within the context of the professional relationship.
 Behaviour of a sexual nature between a College registrant and a client is harmful and is an abuse of power by the College registrant.
 College registrants shall not engage in behaviour of a sexual nature with clients.
-This prohibition applies at the time of referral, assessment, counselling, psychotherapy, and/or the delivery of any professional services.
+This prohibition applies at the time of referral, assessment, counselling, psychotherapy, and/or the delivery of any professional services

-- 8.1 College registrants shall be solely responsible for ensuring that sexual misconduct does not occur. - 8.2 College registrants shall not have sexual intercourse and/or any other form of physical sexual relations with clients. - Physical sexual relations include, but are not limited to, kissing, touching of breasts, genitals, anus, or buttocks, genital contact, and/or masturbation of the registrant by, or in the presence of, the client or masturbation of the client by, or in the presence of, the registrant.
-In this context, presence includes in person, over the telephone, and/or by any electronic means. - 8.3 College registrants shall not engage in touching of a sexual nature with clients. - Touching of a sexual nature includes but is not limited to, hugging, holding, patting, stroking, rubbing and any form of physical contact which is unnecessary to the helping process. - 8.4 College registrants shall not engage in behaviour or remarks of a sexual nature towards the client, other than remarks or behaviour of a professional nature appropriate to the service provided. - Behaviour or remarks of a sexual nature include, but are not limited to, amorous, romantic, seductive, suggestive, and sexual behaviours or remarks.
-Behaviour or remarks of a sexual nature include, but are not limited to, the College registrant: - · expressing that they are "in love" with the client; - making requests to date the client; - giving gifts (other than giving or receiving culturally appropriate gifts of nominal value); - unnecessarily arranging sessions in off-site locations and/or outside normal business hours; - making unnecessary comments about the client's body or clothing; - requesting details about the client's sexual history or sexual preferences that are not pertinent to the services that are being provided; - initiating conversations about the registrant's own sexual problems, preferences, activities, and/or fantasies; and/or - displaying pornographic or other offensive material and/or making jokes or remarks that are sexually provocative, suggestive and/or demeaning.
+- 8.1 College registrants shall be solely responsible for ensuring that sexual misconduct does not occur. - 8.2 College registrants shall not have sexual intercourse and/or any other form of physical sexual relations with clients.

+Physical sexual relations include, but are not limited to, kissing, touching of breasts, genitals, anus, or buttocks, genital contact, and/or masturbation of the registrant by, or in the presence of, the client or masturbation of the client by, or in the presence of, the registrant.
+In this context, presence includes in person, over the telephone, and/or by any electronic means.

+8.3 College registrants shall not engage in touching of a sexual nature with clients.

+Touching is defined as physical contact of a sexual nature.
+It includes, but is not limited to, hugging, holding, patting, stroking, rubbing and any form of physical contact which is unnecessary to the helping process.

+8.4 College registrants shall not engage in behaviour or remarks of a sexual nature towards the client, other than remarks or behaviour of a professional nature appropriate to the service provided.

+Behaviour or remarks of a sexual nature include, but are not limited to, amorous, romantic, seductive, suggestive, and sexual behaviours or remarks.
+Behaviour or remarks of a sexual nature include, but are not limited to, the College registrant:

+- expressing that they are "in love" with the client; - making requests to date the client; - giving gifts; - unnecessarily arranging sessions in off-site locations and/or outside normal business hours; - making unnecessary comments about the client's body or clothing; - requesting details about the client's sexual history or sexual preferences that are not pertinent to the services that are being provided;